Flexible Bayesian inference for diffusion processes using splines: Introduction

-$\eta$ is commonly known as the Lamperti transformation \citep{lamperti1964simple}.
-In this paper we model the drift and volatility functions by expressing $A$ and $\eta$ in spline bases.
-This transformation avoids potential issues of degeneracy in the methodology we subsequently develop (see Appendix \ref{apx:supplement} and \citet{roberts2001inference}).
-An additional benefit of the parameterisation in \eqref{eq:lamperti} is that it is possible to enforce monotonicity of $\eta$ in the spline basis (via so-called \emph{I-splines}), and thus guarantee $\sigma$ be positive.
+An additional benefit of the parameterization in \eqref{eq:lamperti} is that it is possible to enforce monotonicity of $\eta$ in the spline basis (via so-called \emph{I-splines}), and thus guarantee $\sigma$ be positive.
 In view of the definition of $\eta$ as an integrated positive function this property is essential.
-Without this reparametrisation, a direct spline representation of $\sigma$ could become negative in some regions of the state space.
-As discussed in our methodological sections the transformation \eqref{eq:lamperti}, together with the availability of easily computable bounds on functions built with splines, have the additional advantage that we can avoid any time-discretisation of \eqref{eq:master_SDE}.
+Without this reparametrization, a direct spline representation of $\sigma$ could become negative in some regions of the state space.
+As discussed in our methodological sections the transformation \eqref{eq:lamperti}, together with the availability of easily computable bounds on functions built with splines, have the additional advantage that we can avoid any time-discretization of \eqref{eq:master_SDE}.

 Within the framework of a spline basis representation of $A$ and $\eta$, we provide an MCMC algorithm for sampling from the posterior of the basis parameters, given $\mathcal{D}$.
 We proceed via data-augmentation \citep{roberts2001inference, sermaidis_markov:2013}, alternately updating the basis parameters and the latent sample path connecting observations in $\mathcal{D}$.
 Under conditions on $b$ and $\sigma$ which we show to hold in their implied spline representations, it is in fact possible to implement an algorithm using only a finite-dimensional surrogate for each sample path, circumventing the need to discretize the model.